mghaan/exequte/README.md

-# exequte
+# ExeQute

-Remotely control your device through MQTT.
+A simple background service to remotely control your device through MQTT written in Go.